-HQS Inspections and Rent Reasonableness determinations will be conducted for project-based developments in the same manner as those conducted for the units in the Moving Forward tenant-based assistance program.
+HQS Inspections and Rent Reasonableness determinations will be conducted for project-based developments on an annual basis.

 13. Lease Agreement and HAP Contract

 Project Based owner will be required to use their own lease agreements along with the HUD mandated PBV Tenancy Addendum.
 The initial PBV HAP Contract will be issue for a term of one to fifteen years, depending upon the discretion of the SDHC.
 Upon expiration of a HAP contract, the owner may be offered a renewal contract.